 10:00 a.m.–5:00 p.m.: Tasting of Dunord products

-6:00 p.m.: Performance by Roman Zavada and Prod-G Circus artists
+6:00 p.m.: Performance by Roman Zavada and Prod-G Circus artists, and immersive projections by Pinkcloud

 9:00 p.m.: DJ performance by Marycee